Economic ideology: Neo-capitalism

 Neo-capitalism is an economic ideology that blends elements of capitalism with other systems and emphasizes government intervention in the economy to save and reconstruct companies that are deemed a risk to the nation.
 The ideology's prime years are considered by some economists to be the ten years leading up to 1964 after the Great Depression and World War II.
 After World War II, countries were destroyed and needed to rebuild and since capitalism thrives in industrializing countries.
 These countries most affected by the war saw a growth in capitalism.
 Neo-capitalism differs from regular capitalism in that while capitalism highlights private owners, neo-capitalism emphasizes the role of the state in sustaining the country as a provider and a producer and condemns private companies for lacking in their role as a provider and producer for their country.
 Critics of neo-capitalism claim that it tends to suppress the reserve army of labor, which may lead to full employment, as this can undermine one of the main basics that make capitalism work.
 Other critics state that if neo-capitalism was put into place, it would become immediately corrupt.

 Fascism

 Fascism as an economic system promotes the pursuit of individual profit while promoting corporations through government subsidies as the primary tool of economic progress as long as their activities are in line with the goals of the state.
 In fascist economies, profits or gains are individualized while losses are socialized.
 These economies are often compared to the third way due to being heavily corporatized.
-Fascist economies of the mid 20th century such as Italy and Germany often used bilateral trade agreements, with heavy tariffs on imports and government subsidized exports to developing nations around the world.
+Economies of the mid-20th century such as Fascist Italy and Nazi Germany often used bilateral trade agreements, with heavy tariffs on imports and government subsidized exports to developing nations around the world.
 While economically fascism is oriented towards self-sufficiency, politically fascist countries of the mid-20th century were oriented to war and expansion; two seemingly contradictory motives.
 The goals of fascist nations was to create a closed economic system which is self-reliant, but is also ready and prepared to engage in war and territorial expansion.
 Fascist economies can then be seen as state capitalist.

 Socialism

 Socialism is any of the various ideologies of economic organization based on some form of social ownership of the means of production and cooperative management of the allocation of resources.
 Socialist systems can be distinguished by the dominant coordination mechanism employed (economic planning or markets) and by the type of ownership employed (Public ownership or cooperatives).
 In some models of socialism (often called market socialism), the state approves of the prices and products produced in the economy, subjecting the market system to direct external regulations.
 Alternatively, the state may produce the goods but then sell them in competitive markets.